evanrichter/cipher-project-1/REPORT.md

 return full_plaintext_guess
 ```

-The resulting plaintext is the final guess of the original plaintext.
+The resulting plaintext is our final guess of the original plaintext which we output to the user.